Fengww2014/meta_attack/README.md

-# Meta Physical Adversarial Attack with Improved Robustness and Generalization
+# Meta-Attack: Class-agnostic and Model-agnostic Physical Adversarial Attack

 *this paper is received by iccv 2021*